vanhauser-thc/qemu_taint/README.md

 `./build.sh`

-Currently only x86_64 is supported for host and guest.
+Currently only x86_64 is tested for host and guest, others could work though.

 ### Running

 Just run your target with `afl-qemu-taint -- program flags`.
-To see any taint you have to tell the tool:

-  1. What do you want to taint
+To see any taint you have to tell the tool what do you want to taint.
-  2. To print debug output.

 #### Specify what do you want to taint